ForkBomb20/JSON-to-CSV/README.md

 `-o/--output`: The output directory for your csv files.

-`-k/--objkey`: If the input json is in object format this should be they key value of the list where the row objects is stored.

 ## JSON Format
 JSON file should be formatted in an object form each with arrays of object representing rows and tabs.